freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 ```java
 double[] list1, list2; // preferred way
 ```
-Above code snippet instantiates 2 arrays of double type names list1 and list2.
+Above code snippet instantiates 2 arrays of double type named list1 and list2.
 ```java
 double list1[], list2; // works but not preferred way
 ```
-Above code snippet an array of datatype double named list1 and a simple variable of datatype double named list2 (Don't be confused with the name **list2**.
+Above code snippet an array of datatype double named list1 and a simple variable of datatype double named list2 (Don't be confused by the name **list2**.
 Variables names have nothing to do with the type of variable).

 Note: The style `double list[]` is not preferred as it comes from the C/C++ language and was adopted in Java to accommodate C/C++ programmers.
-Additionally it's more readable: you can read that it's a "double array named list" other than "a double called list that is an array"
+Additionally it's more readable to use the style `double[] list`: you can easily read that it's a "double array named list" other than "a double called list that is an array."

 ## Creating Arrays: